Mickeydoe/To-do-List/README.md

-# To-do-List
-Here’s a comprehensive **README.md** you can use for your GitHub repository:

----

 # To-do List Application

 A **full-stack to-do list application** built to demonstrate modular architecture, containerization, and seamless integration between frontend, backend, and database components.
 The app allows users to manage their tasks efficiently with CRUD operations.